marielakinn/School_District_Analysis/README.md

   Most of the averages for Thomas High School were impacted.
 When we replaced Thomas High School's ninth graders grades with NaNs, the % overall passing rate dropped significantly from 90.95% to 65.08%.
 This is because we were counting all students in that high school, including ninth graders, but the total number of studios passing the reading or math test was excluding ninth graders.

-  Please see below screenshot of the results prior to replacing data for nine graders:
+  Please see below screenshot of the results prior to replacing data for ninth graders:

   ![](Resources/School_summary_original.png)